 owned by Aneta Wawro – Crochet Arcade.
 A copy of this pattern or it’s content may not be sold, reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission of Crochet Arcade.
 This pattern can be printed for personal use only.
 Items made

-from this pattern may be sold on the small scale but please give credit to Crochet Arcade by linking to this blog page if you’re selling the item online.
+from this pattern may be sold but please give credit to Crochet Arcade by linking to this blog page if you’re selling the item online.

 Affiliate Disclosure: I am grateful to be of service and bring you content free of charge.
 In order to do this, please note that when you click some links on this post and purchase items, in most (not all) cases I will receive a referral commission.
 Your support in purchasing through these links enables me to keep designing free crochet patterns and tutorials for you to use.
 Thank you! 🙂